jbjezanc/nextjs-deployment/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Rendering Custom HTML Elements with React Markdown
+In the next two lectures, we'll fine-tune ReactMarkdown to overwrite some default HTML elements it renders.

+Unfortunately, since I recorded these lectures, ReactMarkdown received a major update and the shown syntax changed slightly (i.e. what will be shown in the next two lectures has to change).

+But thankfully, only minor adjustments are needed.

+This link here shows the differences between all the code we'll write in the next lectures and adjustments that will be needed for React Markdown v6: https://github.com/mschwarzmueller/nextjs-course-code/compare/3b99cd0...a9fb64b

+So when we write code that is marked as "red" in the linked document, you should switch to the "green" version instead (when using ReactMarkdown v6 - check your package.json file to find out which version you're using).